zhullyb/monyhar/monyhar/net/docs/supported-projects.md

   * **Release Frequency**: ~6 weeks between releases
   * **Automatic Updates**: Varies.
 Updates are made available on the Android App Store, but users must explicitly choose to update.
-As such, the rate of update varies much more than for the Chromium browser.
+As such, the rate of update varies much more than for the Monyhar browser.
   * **Command-line Flags**: No for production devices, [yes for userdebug devices](https://monyhar.googlesource.com/monyhar/src/+/HEAD/android_webview/docs/commandline-flags.md)
   * **Field Trials (Finch)**: Yes, [with